-DWGoods.com offers a variety of discount electronics, free online coupons, and discount shopping specials to our visitors.
-Whether you're looking for Walmart Electronics or student laptop computers, turn to our bargain site first.
+DWGoods.com offers a variety of consumer discount and wholesale goods, including discount electronics, online coupons, and cheap web hosting server plans.
+So whether you're looking for student laptop computers or Walmart online shopping deals, turn to our site first.

-As a growing e-com marketplace, we're always adding inventory and want to provide a great experience for anyone who stops by.
+As a growing e-com destination, we're always adding to our content and want to provide a great experience for anyone who stops by.

-DWGoods.com started initially with just its own discount electronics and wholesale goods, though as the site grew, so did the interests (and requests) of our visitors.
+We initially started out with just our own consumer discount and wholesale goods, though as the site grew, so did the interests (and requests) of our visitors.